Human-Augment-Analytics/NFHM/README.md

 ## Database Versioning.

 We use Flyway to version the Postgres DB.
-To make a new migration/version, add `.sql` file named per the [Flyway Naming Conventions](https://flywaydb.org/documentation/concepts/migrations#naming-conventions). `V#__DESCRIPTION.SQL` to the `postgres/migrations` directory.
+To make a new migration/version, add your migration changes to a file named per the [Flyway Naming Conventions](https://flywaydb.org/documentation/concepts/migrations#naming-conventions) to the `postgres/migrations` directory.
 Then rebuild the docker container.

 ## Running and tagging experiments